CyL0NG/DeleteFile/README.md

 deleteFile
 ==========
-author yulong
+author CyL0NG

-time 2014-7-19
-This is a windows script coded on Jscript.
+This is a windows script coded in Jscript.
 It can be used to delete files in target folder automatically.